What It Is:

 The Middle School Course can be presented over 4 consecutive six-hour days, or divided into a “two and two” plan to support staff while they learn and experience the process and apply it to their teaching environments.
 CenterSource will work with you to design a training plan that fits your school schedule.

-CenterSource Systems has developed a cost effective capacity building model so that you can bring Tribes TLC to your school or district.
+CenterSource Systems has developed a cost effective capacity building model, which is divided over two segments designed to fit your middle school or district’s professional development schedule.

 Remember… Tribes TLC is not an add-on program (one more thing that you have to do), but becomes a way of teaching and learning — the foundation or plate upon which to layer other initiatives, programs or curricula.